osuchanglab/autoANI/README.md

 # Pipeline Description

+This software facilitates **A**verage **N**ucleotide **I**dentity calculation for any number of genome comparisons.
+This is accomplished in several steps:

+1. Generate BLAST DBs for all genomes.
+2. Divide genomes into 1020nt chunks.
+3. Use chunked genomes as queries against full length genomic BLAST DBs.
+4. Find shared genomic regions based on cut-offs (70% coverage, 30% identity, by default)
+5. Find average identity of all shared genomic regions.
+6. Repeat for any number of genomes.

+The location of the input files is saved so that you can repeat the analysis with different parameters.
+Furthermore, you can add new genomes to the analysis and re-use all of the prior calculations.
+The input is a set of complete or draft genome sequences each contained within their own FASTA file.
+The output is a tab-delimited file with all of the pairwise ANI values.

 # Usage

 This software is designed to be as straightforward to use as possible, with as minimal input as possible.
 Once the dependencies are installed, running autoANI.pl --help should provide a lengthy help message to remind you of all of the possible options with this software.